 Date of Authorship for this Version

 Moore, W. Underhill, "Legal and Institutional Methods Applied to the Debiting of Direct Discounts.
 VI" (1931).
 Faculty Scholarship Series.
-Paper 2892.
+2892.